 Light, Sweet, and Healing: Snow Fungus Dessert Soup

-We’ve been battling lingering dry coughs in our house lately—the kind that leave your throat feeling scratchy and restless.The weather has been all over the place, so today, I reached for a remedy from my childhood: Snow Fungus Dessert Soup (糖水).
+We’ve been battling lingering dry coughs in our house lately—you know, the kind that leaves your throat feeling scratchy and restless.
+The weather has been all over the place, so today I reached for a remedy from my childhood: Snow Fungus Dessert Soup (糖水).
 What Is Snow Fungus Dessert Soup?
-It’s a light, slightly sweet Chinese dessert soup (糖水) made with…
+It’s a light, slightly sweet Chinese…

 Breaking Free from Food Rules, Finding True Nourishment

-I used to think “eating healthy” meant following a long list of strict rules: no carbs after 6, drink this before that, no more than 1,200 calories a day, count every gram of protein, fat, and carb and definitely no dessert unless it was made with dates and almond flour.
-I tried almost everything.
-Some…
+I used to think “eating healthy” meant following a long list of strict rules: no carbs after 6:00 PM, drink this before that, no more than 1,200 calories a day, and counting every gram of protein, fat, and carb.
+Or, no dessert allowed unless it was made with dates and almond flour.
+I tried almost…

 Understanding TCM Body Constitutions: A Beginner’s Perspective